QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     println("Fixed point = $v_star, and |f(x) - x| = $normdiff in $iter iterations")

-Much closer, but there are still hidden bugs if the user orders the settings or return types wrong
+Much better, but there are still hidden bugs if the user orders the settings or return types wrong

 Named Arguments and Return Values
 -----------------------------------

-To enable this, Julia has two features:  named function parameters, and named tuples
+To resolve those bugs, Julia has two features:  named function parameters, and named tuples

 .. code-block:: julia